andreaskoch/allmark/README.md

 `*` The default interval is 60 seconds.
 You can change the interval in the repository config.

-Force HTTPs (redirect all http requests to https):
+Force HTTPS (redirect all http requests to HTTPS):

 ```bash
 allmark serve -secure